sebbrochet/azure_win/README.md

 ### TODO
 * Contrary to a Windows Server 2012 R2 directly provisioned from the Market place with the portal, the template doesn't currently include a Network Security Group.
 As such, there is no sense to proxify Tomcat as it's directly accessible at http://your_public_ip:8080
+* (in fact, the local firewall doesn't seem to have 8080 opened so 8080 is currently closed.
+But it's nonetheless a good habit to put a Network Security Group in front of your VM :)
   * => add a Network Secuiry Group in the Azure template